mmgif/cs452-p1/JOURNAL.md

 * https://stackoverflow.com/questions/78125/why-cant-i-convert-char-to-a-const-char-const-in-c
 * ssh into onyx, if on lab computers, need to ssh into onyx LOL
 * https://www.geeksforgeeks.org/fork-execute-processes-bottom-using-wait/
+* need to ignore or handle commands written while process is executing?

 ### 2024-09-25
 * sleepy